rwelty1889/borders/server-build/scripts/README.md

 Installation
 ============

-the intended user shouls have sudo privileges.
+the intended user should have sudo privileges.

 from the user's home directory,